valensupport/valensupport.github.io/pages/customer_specific_apis.md

 # Valen Customer Specific OpenAPI 3 definition

-### Integrating webservices for Predict on InsureRight® Platform 3.0
+### Integrating webservices on InsureRight® Platform 3.0

 The InsureRight® Predict Web Service (PWS) allows clients to send input data, in the form of a prediction request, to the InsureRight platform for scoring with Valen’s models.
 Once received, the system validates the XML/JSON data content of the transmission, scores the data, then returns a prediction response.